raijel/api-audio-streaming/README.md

 - CRUD system.
 - Audio stream with Cloudinary service.
-- Passport-discord login.
+- Passport-discord integration.
 - Roles.
+- Schema validators with zod.
 - Sessions on server side.
 - Everything is modularized for re-use in other projects.
 - Prisma ORM
 - PostgreSQL.
-- Redis as cache db
-- Project dockerized.

 ### Status Development:

-- 50%
+- 70%

 ## More details: